robcarver17/pysystemtrade/docs/data.md

 ## Roll parameter configuration

-*Roll configuration* is now stored in [a csv file](/data/futures/csvconfig/rollconfig.csv) for both sim and production.
+*Roll configuration* is stored in [a csv file](/data/futures/csvconfig/rollconfig.csv) for both sim and production.

 It's worth explaining the available options for roll configuration.
 First of all we have two *roll cycles*: 'priced' and 'hold'.
 Roll cycles use the usual definition for futures months (January is F, February G, March H, and the rest of the year is JKMNQUVX, with December Z).
 The 'priced' contracts are those that we can get prices for, whereas the 'hold' cycle contracts are those we actually hold.
 We may hold all the priced contracts (like for equities), or only only some because of liquidity issues (eg Gold), or to keep a consistent seasonal position (i.e. CRUDE_W is Winter Crude, so we only hold December).